-Senegalese sculptor Ndary Lo works to breathe new life into by-products, thus revealing the life cycle of materials.
-Often fashioning raw materials into natural forms, Lo is perhaps best known for his cast sculptures of willowy trees and lithe bodies.
-A Senegalese emblem foregrounded in the collective imagination of Africa, the tree is an essential symbol of life, nature and wisdom.
-In the 1920s, Alberto Giacometti and his contemporaries were influenced by African sculpture, now Ndary re-appropriates this cultural heritage.
+Ndary Lo’s work breathed new life into by-products to reveal the life cycle of materials.
+Lo was perhaps best known for his cast sculptures of willowy trees and lithe bodies, which he referred to as ‘nit’, the Wolof word for person.
+A Senegalese emblem foregrounded in the collective imagination of Africa, the tree is an enduring symbol of life, nature and wisdom.
+In the 1920s, Alberto Giacometti and his contemporaries were influenced by African sculpture, in response, Lo re-appropriated this cultural heritage.